bobtodd/notes/homebrew/python.md

     pip install ipython[all]

 This will additionally install the following packages: `gnureadline`, `numpydoc`, `Sphinx`, `jinja2`, `docutils`, `markupsafe`.
-Now we can finally test out IPython, as always with diminished expectations.
+Now we can finally test out IPython... as always with diminished expectations.

     ipython qtconsole --pylab=inline
     ipython notebook --pylab=inline